kevgleeson78/Theory-of-algorithms-project/README.md

 ```
 If the size of the block is less than 56 bytes some padding will be needed to make the file a multiple of 512.
 First A 1 is added followed by all zeros up to the last eight bytes.
-The the last block is set to the size of the file for uniqueness.
+The last block is set to the size of the file for uniqueness.
-Finallly the flag is set to finish to signal the loop has completed.
+Finally the flag is set to finish to signal the loop has completed.
 ```C

 	//get to last eight bytes of the file